 A stroll along the ramparts takes you to the Bastion de St Sébastian, passing a ruined synagogue still sporting a Star of David on its facade.

-Further down Rue Mohammed Ahchemi Bahbai is the Porte de la Mer, the original sea gate where ships unloaded their cargo and from where the Portuguese finally departed.
-To the left of the gate, through the archway, is a communal bakery where local women still bring their bread to be baked.
+At the end of the main road is the Porte de la Mer, the original sea gate where ships used to unload their cargo.
+To the left, through an archway, is a communal bakery where women still bring their bread to be baked.

 And you might recognise the cistern, lit by a single shaft of light, as the location for the dramatic riot scene in Orson Welles’ 1951 film Othello.